Clicky Skip to Content

 If you leave pizza dough on the kitchen counter with warm water for an hour before putting it in the refrigerator, you can only expect it to last for three days.
 According to Purdue University, if you make pizza dough with water, it will keep in the refrigerator for up to five days.
 Shelf Life of Pizza Dough in the Refrigerator Ready-made dough, similar to the pizza dough sold by Jos, is practical but cannot be stored forever.

-When you store improperly packaged pizza dough in the refrigerator for so long, you’ll notice refrigerator burn, visible refrigerator crystals, or whitish spots over time.
 For those who tend to use cookie dough past its expiration date, there’s another important detail to note: While cooking at certain temperatures can kill dangerous bacteria, it won’t eliminate the byproducts of those microbes.
-Expired cookie dough may not be recommended for safety’s sake, but you can use it after 1 or 2 months, preferably by date if you make sure to store it correctly.
+Expired cookie dough may not be recommended for safety’s sake, but you can use it after 1 or 2 months, preferably by date if you store it correctly.

-For example, if you left the cookie dough at room temperature for four hours and you made the cookie dough right after making it and put it in the refrigerator, the latter will last longer because it has the best storage conditions , cannot be made susceptible to surrounding bacteria in the environment.
-For example, it might not be a good idea to leave a frozen cookie mix on the counter for two weeks and try to eat it.
-Dough that contains dairy or egg ingredients will spoil faster, especially if left at room temperature for more than a few hours.
+For example, if you left the cookie dough at room temperature for four hours and you made the cookie dough right after making it and put it in the refrigerator, the latter will last longer because it has the best storage conditions, cannot be made susceptible to surrounding bacteria in the environment.

 Dough fermented at room temperature usually takes two to four hours to double in volume.
 If left overnight, the dough will rise very high and will likely collapse under its own weight, causing the dough to deflate.
-By the time the dough is a week old, the yeast has likely exhausted all resources and can no longer rise the dough any further.
+By the time the dough is a week old, the yeast has expected exhausted all resources and can no longer rise the dough any further.

 Do not freeze semi-circular pastry boxes as this may affect the texture of the pastry and its ability to rise during baking.
 All half-moon roll dough should be refrigerated to maintain freshness and prevent the growth of harmful microorganisms.
 We certainly recommend preparing the dough before eating, however tempting it is to skip the wait and pop a spoonful of dough right into your mouth.